-The authorization of the school program including approval of the curriculum is by action of the conference and/or union boards of education.
+The authorization of EC and school programs including approval of the curriculum is by action of the conference and/or union boards of education.
 Academic courses offered and implementation of the curriculum through instruction are to be aligned with the NPUC Education Code and meet applicable governmental regulations for student learning.